AmirKaseb/sealed-secret-rotator/README.md

 Planned enhancements for the next version include:

-- **JSON Logging**: Structured logging for ELK/EFK, writing to `/var/log/sealedsecret-rotator.log` and stdout.
+- **JSON Logging**: Structured logging for ELK/EFK, writing to `/var/log/sealedsecret-rotator.log` and stdout , So It can be integrated with ELK , EFK Stack and for CI/CD Pipelines.

   ```json
   {
     "timestamp": "2025-05-08T12:00:00Z",